ryanisml/EFCore-CRUD-Sample/README.md

 ## REMINDER
 **Please remind to configure Azure Active Directory first with your tenant.**
-Please run database migration first before running application.
-Because `dotnet ef migrations add InitialCreate` has been initiate before you can setup migration below:
+- Because `dotnet ef migrations add InitialCreate` has been initiate before, you can running database migration with script below:
-- To running database migration you can add script
 ``
 dotnet ef database update
 ``